Interview Kickstart has enabled over 3500 engineers to uplevel.

 If this sounds like a recursive method, that's because it is!
 We keep calling this method recursively for the child nodes that got updated until we reach a stage where the child node is either a leaf or has children, each of whose values are lower.

 You might have wondered why we decided to traverse bottom to top and not top to bottom.
-That's because steps 1-3 for heapifying a node only work if the child nodes are heapified already.
+That's because steps 1-3 for heapifying a node work only if the child nodes are heapified already.

 At the end of this process, a max heap is fully formed.
 We can also make a min heap simply by changing the condition to “parent value should be <= each of its children’s values” (swap values if the condition isn’t met).

-Have a look at the following example:
+Look at the following example:

-But even when sorting is not the aim, a min/max heap in itself is a useful construction.
-The root element of a max heap always contains the maximum element, and that of a min heap always has the minimum element.
-This quality of heaps can come in handy when we want to extract only the largest or smallest element from an array without keeping the remaining items in the sorted order.
+This quality of heaps can come in handy when we want to extract only the largest or smallest element from an array without sorting the remaining elements.

 Now that we’ve learned how to create a heap from an array using the heapify method, we will look into using the heap to sort the array.